hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _add asset quantity_ is to increase the quantity of an asset on account of transaction creator.
+The purpose of _add asset quantity_ command is to increase the quantity of an asset on account of transaction creator.
 Use case scenario is to increase the number of mutable asset in the system, which can act as a claim on a commodity (e.g. money, gold, etc.)

 ### Structure